 Difficulties of contracting in Mexico

-Generally, you need to have an employer sponsor in order to secure the appropriate work permit and work visa for Mexico.
+Generally, you need to have an employer sponsor to secure the appropriate work permit and work visa for Mexico.

 If you’re working independently, it can be difficult to find clients willing to sponsor you.
 Moreover, even if your client can do this, you’ll need a new sponsor each time you decide to take on a new contract.
 Of course, every new sponsor will mean more paperwork.